THE

 that a child protection officer may, before taking a child into custody examine

-the child to satisfy himself that he is a destitute
+the child to satisfy himself that he is a destitute and neglected child:

-Provided further that where a destitute and
+Provided further that where a

-to have been committed by his parent or guardian.]
+offence alleged to have been committed by his parent or guardian.]

 25. Temporary custody.
-Whenever a destitute and neglected child is
+Whenever a destitute and

-before the Court within the stipulated time.
+his production before the Court within the stipulated time.

 26. Court may direct production of child by parent

 or guardian.
-The Court to which a report is made under the first proviso of section
+The Court to which a report is made under

-(i) call upon such parent or guardian to produce the child before it
+(i) call upon such parent or guardian to produce

-and show cause why the said child should not, during the pendency of the
+the child before it and show cause why the said child should not, during the

-proceedings, be removed from his custody; and may order the child to be admitted
+pendency of the proceedings, be removed from his custody; and may order the

-in a child protection institution or on suitable surety being offered for the
+child to be admitted in a child protection institution or on suitable surety

-safety of such child and for his being brought before it, permit the child to
+being offered for the safety of such child and for his being brought before it,

-remain in the custody of his parent or guardian; or
+permit the child to remain in the custody of his parent or guardian; or

-child protection institution.
+protection institution.

-The Court before which a child is brought under section 24 or is produced under
+27. Examination of person producing or reporting.
+(1) The Court before which a child is brought under section 24 or is

-inquiry, if any.
+further inquiry, if any.

 (2) On